 Learn the basic rules for playing tennis and get ready to grab a racket and hit the court!

-The court is rectangular in shape and can have a variety of surfaces: clay, grass, asphalt, porous concrete or other composition.
+The court is rectangular in shape and can have a variety of surfaces: clay, grass, asphalt, porous concrete or other material.

 Wonder what a regulation-size tennis court looks like?
 See the official tennis court dimensions.